Y04ash/event-calendar/README.md

 Users can add custom events to any specific date.

 View Events:
 A sidebar displays events for the selected date, providing a clean and intuitive way to manage and view scheduled activities.
+And apply filter to search events of specific day

 # Command to run the code